shefa/project-central/README.md

 Registering on the system will create a student account.

-If you wish to use different functionality, you must use the accounts below:
+If you wish to use different functionality, check the testing accounts below:

+* Student Account ( You can create your own )
+  * E-mail: student@test.com
+  * Pass:   123student
 * Module Leader Account
   * E-mail: leader@test.com
   * Pass:   123leader